mec/kbox-utils/readme.md

 ## Install

-You'll need to install the tool globally so you can access it from your dev environemnts:
+You'll need to install the tool globally so you can access it from your dev environments:

 ```
 npm install -g https://github.com/mec/kbox-utils